TheodoreAI/TheodoreAI/README.md

 - Shaders (opengl) - fragment, vertex, tesselations, geometry
 - Using Python to avoid excel
 - JavaScript in the server
-- Rewriting things in Rust (cause why not)
+- C++ Programming in computer graphics and high performance computing

 This started as a hobby of building a small webpage for a barbershop and a tattoo parlor.
 And well it has grown into more.